IKEA effect: Why it matters in business?

 The IKEA effect is quite unique.
 The foundation of the IKEA effect requires explicitly that a person makes or assembles something on their own.
 However, the effect may vanish if such a person is asked to disassemble that object.
 So, why does it happen?

-• We have a latent need to feel competent and productive:
+• We have a latent need to feel competent and productive:ย

-It goes without saying, nobody likes feeling foolish or incompetent.
-As humans, we wish to feel sure and confident about the fact that when a task is being given to us, we handle it effectively and deal with any obstacle that may appear.
-Research and evidence suggest that self-efficacy plays a role in the IKEA effect.
+It goes without saying, that nobody likes feeling foolish or incompetent.
+As humans, we wish to feel sure and confident about the fact that when a task is being given to us, we handle it effectively and deal with any obstacle that may appear.ย Research and evidence suggest that self-efficacy plays a role in the IKEA effect.

 When we perform activities like cooking or assembling furniture, it uplifts our sense of self-efficacy.
 This is also a reason why we put more value on items that we have put together ourselves.
 In simple words, if we feel incapable of doing something, it increases our need and will to prove ourselves to be more competent and inflates the value of things we made.

-• We want effort justification:
+• We want effort justification:ย

-Another aspect that leads to the IKEA effect is a cognitive dissonance, known as “effort justification.”
-When a person does something challenging, the basic premise behind it is that they wish to believe that there was a good reason to put in all that effort.
+Another aspect that leads to the IKEA effect is cognitive dissonance, known as โ€œeffort justification.โ€ When a person does something challenging, the basic premise behind it is that they wish to believe that there was a good reason to put in all that effort.

 Thus, as a result, they add more value to the goal they are working towards.
 We assume ourselves to be reasonable and rational people who would not do something to waste our time or effort.
 So, why would a reasonable person make a chair on their own when they can buy it from the market?

-The reason is, we make several unconscious mental adjustments and decide that our chair is more valuable than the ones in the market as we were more careful and quality conscious.
+The reason is, that we make several unconscious mental adjustments and decide that our chair is more valuable than the ones in the market as we were more careful and quality conscious.
 This would make us feel that our effort was in the right direction.

-• We appreciate things that are associated with us:
+• We appreciate things that are associated with us:ย

 Why is the IKEA effect important?

 The IKEA effect is very relevant today, as there is a shift from mass production towards customization and co-production.
-There is a sharp rise in “do-it-yourself” products in the market in recent days.
+There has been a sharp rise in โ€œdo-it-yourselfโ€ products in the market in recent days.
 These include meal kits, art features, decor and furnishing items, etc. Industries that produce such goods are expected to value around $20 billion by 2027.
 What could be the reason behind it?
 The IKEA effect!

 This effect suggests that when you encourage people to participate in something, they will be more likely to consider it valuable.
 This is also why people are reluctant to change products and brands they are committed to, as they feel they are somehow connected to it or have contributed personally or financially.